The Mighty Heroes: Home video

-In 2022, Amazon FreeVee uploaded the Video Treasures VHS tapes (complete with VHS streaking and glitches) for free streaming on Amazon.com, IMDB, and many cable TV carriers.
+In 2022, Amazon FreeVee uploaded the Video Treasures VHS tapes (complete with VHS streaking and glitches) for free streaming on Amazon.com, and many cable TV carriers.

 Comic books

 There are three comic book adaptations of The Mighty Heroes.
 The first series was published by Dell Comics in 1967 and ran for four issues.
 The second series was published by Spotlight Comics in 1987 and ran for one issue.
 The third series was published by Marvel Comics in 1998 and also ran for one issue; this comic provided an origin story for the Heroes, and also the real names of the four adult members of the team.

 Characters

 All five of the Mighty Heroes had the power to fly.
 Individually, they were: